DevOps in PowerShell automation

-Unfortunately, despite the wide usage of PowerShell by DevOps practitioners, most automation solutions I come across in organizations are implemented in a quick & dirty way: no modularization, long scripts with hundreds of lines of messy code, no versioning, testing, documentation, etc. It is a paradox that automation with PowerShell, as a cornerstone for many other DevOps practices, is often itself completely ignores the practices DevOps encourages to use.
+Unfortunately, despite the wide usage of PowerShell by DevOps practitioners, most automation solutions I come across in organizations are implemented in a quick & dirty way: no modularization, long scripts with hundreds of lines of messy code, no versioning, testing, documentation, etc. It is a paradox that automation with PowerShell, as a cornerstone for many other DevOps practices, often completely ignores the practices DevOps encourages to use.
 Doesn’t it seem contradictory that automation engineers (I prefer to avoid the term ‘DevOps engineer’ as misleading) who should promote the usage of DevOps practices in an organization don’t follow those principles in their own work?

 No wonder that in such cases, these engineers might find it hard to convince their teammates to “implement DevOps.”
-I believe that the best way to persuade somebody in your righteousness is to lead by example.
+I believe that the best way to persuade somebody of your righteousness is to lead by example.
 So, let’s make a short overview of some common DevOps practices and how you can implement them in your PowerShell scripting.

 Version control

-The most common PowerShell automation solutions regular engineers work with are scripts and script modules.
+The most common PowerShell automation solutions regular engineers use are scripts and script modules.
 From the technical point of view, they are plain text files with ‘ps1’ and ‘psm1’ extensions that can be tracked for changes as any other source code with Git, for example.
 You can commit your changes, keep their history, create branches for feature development and literally do all the stuff that developers would do with a code in a source control repository.

 With more advanced automation scenarios, you might find yourself creating custom PowerShell modules, creating your own toolkits and writing Azure Automation runbooks.
 The codebase of your initial automation add-on might become a separate project on its own with its development guidelines.
 Depending on your requirements, you can implement different branching strategies, use branch policies, adopt working with pull requests to merge changes in a master branch and so on.
-Such managed source control solutions as Azure Repos or GitHub will work for you just fine.
+Such managed source control solutions as Azure Repos or GitHub will work fine for you.

 Test automation

 To my surprise, I still encounter software development projects where the developers don’t use test automation and solely rely on manual checklists.
 The arguments they use against writing tests for their code range from hilarious, “we write code without bugs,” to completely silly, “writing tests is a waste of time.”
-So, if you want to demonstrate those people why it’s essential to test your code before shipping it in production, you had better start testing your own PowerShell stuff.
+So, if you want to demonstrate to those people why it’s essential to test your code before shipping it in production, you should start testing your own PowerShell stuff.

 For example, the PowerShell team itself maintains an extensive set of tests to verify their codebase.
 To create those tests, they mostly use Pester - the most known and widely used mocking and test framework for PowerShell.
 With Pester, you can implement unit, integration, acceptance and infrastructure testing and even describe your business test cases in Gherkin.